 Submerged inlets to baths or washbasins in any house or domestic situation are considered to be examples of a fluid category 3 risk based on DEFRA guidance.
 Submerged inlets to baths or washbasins in anything other than a house or domestic situation and sinks in any location are considered to be

-Installation of this product may not be accepted by your water supplier as it incorporates an operational discharge.
-Consult your water supplier prior to installing.
+This product may not comply with the requirements of Regulation 4(1)(b) as it incorporates an operational discharge.
+Installation of this product may not be accepted by your water supplier, therefore consult your water supplier prior to installing.

 When installed in a flushing cistern additional assessment of the dual flush function will need to be performed against the requirements of Schedule 2 Paragraph 25(g).

 When installed this product must have instructions, clearly and permanently marked on the cistern or displayed nearby.